Freedom89/yxkd/_posts/engineering/2023-07-29-deep-learning-rig.md

 ## Dualboot ubuntu

-This [posts](https://whatsabyte.com/reasons-dual-boot-computer/) highlights why I mainly decided to use dualboot, I tried [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) but found the experience subpar (which is partly motivated by my workplace design).
+This [post](https://whatsabyte.com/reasons-dual-boot-computer/) highlights the main reasons why I decided to use dualboot, I tried [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) but found the experience subpar (which is partly motivated by my workplace design).
 Another huge advantage is the ability to add multiple users (each with a new environment) with it's own installations.

 I bought my PC from [aftershock](https://www.aftershockpc.com/) with Windows 11 pro.
-I mainly got windows for edge use cases in the event that ubuntu is not compatiable with certain software required for my masters.
+I mainly got windows for edge cases (or insurance?) in the event that ubuntu is not compatiable with certain software required for my masters.
 Also, as recommended by the [ubuntu website](https://help.ubuntu.com/community/WindowsDualBoot), windows should be installed first.

 This [guide](https://www.xda-developers.com/dual-boot-windows-11-linux/) is the one I followed to install dual boot ubuntu.
 I download the ubuntu desktop version instead of the server function, just incase I ever need the UI.